What is the controversy with the Booker Prize?

 The American Inclusion Controversy

 Another contentious issue revolves around the eligibility of American authors for the Booker Prize.
-Historically, the award was open only to writers from the United Kingdom, Ireland, and the Commonwealth.
-However, in 2014, the rules were changed to allow any novel written in English and published in the UK to be considered.
-This decision sparked a heated debate, with some arguing that the inclusion of American authors dilutes the prize’s identity and diminishes opportunities for British and Commonwealth writers.
+In 2014, the rules were changed to allow any novel written in English and published in the UK to be considered for the award.
+This decision sparked a heated debate, with some arguing that the inclusion of American authors dilutes the prize’s identity as a celebration of British and Commonwealth literature.

 FAQ